jakubwro/SineWaves.jl/doc/src/index.md

 | WARNING: presented procedure is not working on Windows yet!|
 | --- |

+## Installation

-## Ensure BinaryBuilder.jl is installed and up to date
+Ensure BinaryBuilder.jl is installed and up to date

 1. Open Julia's REPL
 2. If you have no BinaryBuilder.jl installed press `]` to enter pkg prompt and then use `add` command install the package.